DanielOaks/mlpds-next/content/guides/what-is-critique.md

 ### For the Critiquer: Another new person needs to learn the culture of the MLPDS...

 This is supposed to happen.
-New people aren't magic. <Ponymote mote="twismile" text="We need more magic in the sub."/> Now we have a <router-link to="/guides/sub-etiquette">brand new guide here to introduce new peoples to the sub</router-link>.
+New people aren't magic. <AppPonymote mote="twismile" text="We need more magic in the sub."/> Now we have a <router-link to="/guides/sub-etiquette">brand new guide here to introduce new peoples to the sub</router-link>.

 ### For the Artist: I'm brand new, what's going on?